megatommy/megatommy.github.io/source/_projects/laborbaby.md

 extends: _layouts.image-right
 section: projectContent
 title: Labor baby
 description: "Labor baby is a company that makes baby bottles.
-They asked me and my partner to create their website, because theirs was outdated and hard to change."
+Their new website is made with WordPress, which satisfies their requirements."
 categories: projects
 image: /assets/img/projects/laborbaby.png
 image_alt: "A laptop and a phone showing how the website of Labor baby looks like on those devices"